foss-for-synopsys-dwc-arc-processors/embarc_applications/arc_design_contest/2021/XDU_In-air_handwritten_characters_recognition/README.md

 - Make sure all connection is correct again.
 ### Run This Application
 Here take IoTDK, CUR_CORE = arcem9d with ARC GNU Toolchain 2020.09 for example to show how to run this application.
+1. To build this applicaiton, use this command `make`
-1. To build this applicaiton, use this command `make run`
+2. To run this applicaiton, use this command `make run`
-2. Open your serial terminal such as Putty on PC, and configure it to right COM port and 115200bps.
+3. Open your serial terminal such as Putty on PC, and configure it to right COM port and 115200bps.
-3. Wear the sending terminal on the palm of your hand, press the button and write in the air, release the button to see the recognition result of the air handwritten characters.
+4. Wear the sending terminal on the palm of your hand, press the button and write in the air, release the button to see the recognition result of the air handwritten characters.
 #### Makefile

 - Selected embarc_mli here, then you can use [embarc_mli API][4] in your application: